stampchain-io/btc_stamps/README.md

 ![last commit](https://img.shields.io/github/last-commit/stampchain-io/btc_stamps)

-This is the indexer, API, and explorer for Bitcoin Stamps.
+`btc_stamps` is the indexer, API, and explorer for Bitcoin Stamps.
 Which is an experimental meta-protocol built on Bitcoin with no warranty.

 This code was conceived based on the meta-protocol design created by Mikeinspace ([Bitcoin Stamps Github](https://github.com/mikeinspace/stamps)) in Feb 2023 by